Criminal law in the Marshall Court: Habeas corpus

-The Marshall Court heard six original habeas cases of a criminal nature.
+The Marshall Court heard six habeas cases of a criminal nature.
 All of the cases involved detention in the District of Columbia and prior proceedings in the United States Circuit Court of the District of Columbia.
 Because the D.C. circuit court did not utilize the practice of riding circuit, certificates of division could not have been granted in these cases.
 In the first two cases, the Court held that it had jurisdiction to issue the writ in pre-conviction situations.
 In the next two cases, the Court held that it did not have jurisdiction to issue the writ in post-conviction cases.